hle06/Video-Streaming-Emulator/README.md

 ## Technical Features

-* [cite_start]Custom Transmission Protocol: Uses a specialized TCP-based protocol (v2) to synchronize frame IDs and manage pixel data[cite: 2, 6, 7].
+* Custom Transmission Protocol: Uses a specialized TCP-based protocol (v2) to synchronize frame IDs and manage pixel data.
-* [cite_start]Dual-Mode Compression: Dynamically switches between per-pixel delta updates (PXUP) and Run-Length Encoding (PXUR) based on which method provides the smallest payload for the current frame[cite: 8, 9].
+* Dual-Mode Compression: Dynamically switches between per-pixel delta updates (PXUP) and Run-Length Encoding (PXUR) based on which method provides the smallest payload for the current frame.
-* [cite_start]Optimized Hardware Performance: Leverages an 80MHz SPI clock and Direct Memory Access (DMA) on the ESP32 to ensure non-blocking display updates[cite: 4, 14, 68].
+* Optimized Hardware Performance: Leverages an 80MHz SPI clock and Direct Memory Access (DMA) on the ESP32 to ensure non-blocking display updates.
 * Low-Latency Capture: Employs the mss library in Python for high-speed screen grabbing and OpenCV for real-time resizing and RGB565 color conversion.
 * Adaptive Cursor Injection: Manually tracks and renders the mouse cursor onto the stream, ensuring visibility even when the OS capture prevents it.

 ## Hardware Requirements

-* [cite_start]ESP32 Development Board: Recommended board with PSRAM support for large update buffers[cite: 14, 16].
+* ESP32 Development Board: Recommended board with PSRAM support for large update buffers.
-* [cite_start]Display: ST7789 IPS LCD with a 135x240 resolution[cite: 1, 3].
+* Display: ST7789 IPS LCD with a 135x240 resolution.
-* [cite_start]Connectivity: USB cable for power and a 2.4GHz WiFi connection[cite: 5, 27].
+* Connectivity: USB cable for power and a 2.4GHz WiFi connection.

 ## Wiring Configuration